for our great-grandchildren

 THIS IS HUMPBACK CREEK NOW

-Humpback Creek cut facing W towards Khantaak Island
+Humpback Creek cut facing NW towards Khantaak Island

 Stringer bridge over Humpback Creek